mysteriumnetwork/documentation/content/developers/node.md

 build/myst/myst cli
 ```

-For greater control you can skip the `CLI` step and interact with `tequilaAPI` yourself
+For greater control you can skip the `CLI` step and interact with `TequilaAPI` yourself
 using `curl`, `postman` or any other HTTP based tool you like.
 For example to check if a node is running you can send a `healthcheck` request: